Xeodee/payste.io/readme.md

 * [LegendaryXeo](http://github.com/xeodee) -_Steve McCard_ :smiling_imp: :purple_heart: :boom:
 * [etement](http://github.com/absorbstudio) -_Dean Azark_ :facepunch: :+1: :camel:

-#### Just copy and Payste.. *Responsive for dummies* :clipboard:
+#### just copy and payste.. *Responsive for dummies* :clipboard:

-Payste is a CSS framework for older CMS systems that is lightweight, compact and very impactful for responsive needs.
-For people looking to run their entire site with Payste we made it easy to include what you need by separating the CSS files.
+payste is a CSS framework for older CMS systems that is lightweight, compact and very impactful for responsive needs.
+For people looking to run their entire site with payste we made it easy to include what you need by separating the CSS files.

-Payste Components:
+payste Components:

 	payste.css - The core responsive column and media calls style.css - Legacy file which is about to be rolled into new files